IPSC vs. USPSA vs. IDPA

 USPSA Classification scale

-There are several levels that you can advance through within the USPSA to include U, D, C, B, A, M, and GM.
-In order to get a classification, you must have scores from four different classifiers.
+There are several levels that you can advance through within the USPSA including U, D, C, B, A, M, and GM.
+To get a classification, you must have scores from four different classifiers.
 If you shoot more than four classifiers, the best four scores of your six most recent classifiers will count.

 U Class- Unclassified